Couhaib Driouech: Club career

 Driouech made his professional debut for Eredivisie side Heerenveen on 19 September 2020 against Fortuna Sittard.
 He came on as a stoppage time substitute for Arjen van der Heide as Heerenveen won 3–1.

 On 31 August 2021, he signed a three-year contract with Excelsior in the Eerste Divisie.

-Personal life
+On 7 July 2024, Driouech signed a five-year contract with PSV.
+On 12 March 2025, Driouech scored his first UEFA Champions League goal in the second leg of the Round of 16 tie against Arsenal F.C., which PSV lost 9-3 on aggregate.

+International career

 Born in the Netherlands, Driouech is of Moroccan descent.
+He was called up to the Morocco U23s in March 2023.

+In June 2023, he was included in the final squad of the under-23 national team for the 2023 U-23 Africa Cup of Nations, hosted by Morocco itself, where the Atlas Lions won their first title and qualified for the 2024 Summer Olympics.